Arsenal's problems under Arteta ruthlessly exposed in abysmal Villa mauling | Goal.com

 With Lacazette continuously offering next to nothing in the final third, it is incredibly hard to justify playing the club’s best finisher and most prolific scorer out on the wing.

-Creativity wise they are desperately lacking someone who can open up teams.
-How Arteta must wish he had someone of the quality of Grealish to call upon.
+Creativity-wise they are desperately lacking someone who can open up teams.
+How Arteta must wish he had someone of Grealish's quality to call upon.

 The Villa captain created six chances during the 90 minutes on Sunday night and was a constant thorn in the Gunners' defence, with his movement and eye for a pass.